CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * Backups can be done centrally without the users having to worry about it.
 Likewise, specifications can be made as to when or how often data is to be saved or synchronized and which boundary conditions must be met.
 * It is possible to get feedback on the status of the laptops and to perform diagnostics remotely.
 * User profiles can be created to simplify user administration.
-* Password rules and other security rules can be specified.A tool for centralized laptop management should support as many as possible operating systems used in the institution so that several such tools do not have to be used in parallel.
+* Password rules and other security rules can be specified.
+A tool for centralized laptop management should support as many as possible operating systems used in the institution so that several such tools do not have to be used in parallel.
 The same applies of course to the groupware and e-mail platform used.
 More detailed information can also be found in SYS.3.2.2 Mobile Device Management.

 #### SYS.3.1.M17 Collective Storage (A)